ICB-DCM/Study-DFO/README.md

 ### Requirements

-* An installation of Matlab, version 2017a (used in the study) or higher.
+* An installation of Matlab, version 2017a or higher (in the study, 2017a was used, except for the algorithms from the Global Optimization Toolbox, which was only available for 2017b).
 * Some of the optimizers are contained in the Matlab Optimization and Global Optimization toolboxes.
 * Some of the optimizers require a Fortran compiler to generate .mex files.
 Preferably use the compilers recommended by Matlab for your operating system, see [here](https://de.mathworks.com/help/matlab/write-fortran-mex-files.html).
 * Some of the application examples require the [AMICI](https://github.com/ICB-DCM/AMICI) ODE solving environment.
 To compile the models using C++, a C/C++ compiler is required.
 Preferably use the compilers recommended by Matlab for your operating system, see [here](https://de.mathworks.com/help/matlab/write-cc-mex-files.html).